jewettaij/moltemplate/examples/coarse_grained/membrane_examples/membrane+protein_vesicle_Br2005+Be2010/README.txt

- This example shows how to build a multicomponent spherical vesicle.
+ This example shows how to build a multicomponent spherical vesicle made from DPPC lipids and 120 trans-membrane protein inclusions.
- The lipid bilayer is composed of two different lipids (DPPC and DLPC).
- The vesicle also contains trans-membrane protein inclusions.

  The coordinates for the vesicle are constructed by PACKMOL (see below).

  The DPPC lipid model is described here:
       G. Brannigan, P.F.
 Philips, and F.L.H.
 Brown, Physical Review E, Vol 72, 011915 (2005)
- (The DLPC model is a truncated version of DPPC.
-Modifications discussed below.)
- The protein model is described here:
+ The protein model is based on the model described here:
       G. Bellesia, AI Jewett, and J-E Shea,
-      Protein Science, Vol 19, 141-154 (2010)
+      Protein Science, Vol19 141-154 (2010)

 --- PREREQUISITES: ---